zentyal/zentyal/docs/en/user/intro.rst

    Confirm administration password

-Now is time to select which functionalities do you want to include on your system.
+Now it is time to select which features you want to include on your system.
 There are two methods for this selection:

 .. figure:: images/intro/ebox_installer-pkgsel.png